 Worst of all, spell check won’t catch the error when incorrect homophones are used because alternative spellings are legitimate.

-And to confuse matters further, there are other words called homonyms, which are spelled and pronounced alike but have different meanings.
-Examples include words like stalk, which could refer to the stem of a plant (a stalk of corn), or the act pursuing or approaching prey (the cat stalked the mouse).
+To confuse matters further, there are other words called homonyms, which are spelled and pronounced alike but have different meanings.
+Examples include words like stalk, which could refer to the stem of a plant (a stalk of corn), or the act pursuing or approaching prey (the cat will stalk the mouse).

-Another example of a homonym is lie — as in lie down or telling a lie (or untruth).
+Another example of a homonym is lie — as in lie down or telling a lie.

 That’s right, some homophones can also be classified as homonyms — if they’re spelled the same.